- Juniors & College Home

 Day Two - Semifinals and Championships in both main draw and consolations for each level.

 Matches will consist of 4 courts of play with rules around points awarded per court and split sets along with clear rules for all tiebreakers between teams in both head-to-head and round robin/pool play.
 Match scoring can and will vary based on the number of league teams within each level in order to serve the event, participants, and leagues best interest as determined by the APTA League Representatives.

 The structure of this effort will be supported by two key groups/committees:

 - APTA League Representatives – will be the representatives of the various men’s and women’s APTA Leagues.
 They will act as liaisons between the APTA and their paddle communities, providing advice & information to the APTA as well as providing information to their leagues.

 - APTA Advisory Group – This group will act as the engine to define and create the various options for the league representatives to select from and empower as the rules, and guidelines of all leveled events.
 This group will consist of seasoned PPTA members, experienced players, and organizers who have shown both a passion and expertise within the sport.

 The APTA Board and APTA President will hold final approval of all decisions as well as act as arbiters and have final say on any conflicts or unresolved issues that arise.
 APTA committees (especially the Men’s & Women’s Player’s Committees) will enforce matters that are typically handled currently by their committees.

-League National Team Championships FAQs
+2017 APTA National League Championships FAQs

 How will you ever find enough courts to accommodate 1,000 players?
 Where will everyone eat???